samhita-alla/go-file-server/README.md

 Hit `localhost:8000` in your browser.

 There it is!
-All the files in your current directory would be displayed.
+All the files present in the directory from where you would trigger this script would be displayed.

 * For **uploading files** in Go (upload.go):